 In 2021, the ABA began that year with a resolution to begin to collect and store videos on our website for all to enjoy.

 Additionally, a grant from the Terrence L. Mills fund for North & South Carolina of the National Trust for Historic Preservation provided some matching funds to create the first of our virtual tours.
 The 60-minute resulting video is a tour of the Anderson farmstead in the Beech Glen township which will be completed in March 2021.
-Our aim is to continue to make and add for your viewing here.
+Our aim is to continue to make more and add them here.